CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 Note that all SIMIP variables have been updated to correspond to the new `CMIP7 data request <https://wcrp-cmip.org/cmip7-data-request-v1-0/>`_.

-Note that some SIMIP variables require division ice or sub=ice areas, which can be extremely small and cause the output variables to appear unphysically large.
-Please interpret these quantities such as ``sithick`` very carefully.
+Note that some SIMIP variables require division by ice or sub-ice areas, which can be extremely small and cause the output variables to appear unphysically large.
+Please interpret these quantities (such as ``sithick``) very carefully.
 A future release will have an option to mask these regions.

 It may also be helpful for debugging to increase the precision of the history file